T-O-R-U-S/burrito/burrito_docs/burrito_symmetric_box.md

 The burrito symmetric box is based on libsodium’s secret-key authenticated encryption, also known as a *secret*box.
 This implementation uses the XSalsa20 stream cipher, and Poly1305 for message authentication.

+> ###### ...you know, this burrito metaphor just keeps getting better and better.
+I mean, XSalsa!?
+Salsa?!
+That like... goes with burritos don't it!?

 ## Burrito Symmetric Box Format

 ```json5